Turkish court trying attempted coup defendants jails dozens for life, including army commanders and pilots

-A Turkish court on November 26 handed down dozens of life sentences to some of almost 500 defendants, including army commanders and F-16 warplane pilots, accused of leading the July 2016 coup attempt against the Erdogan administration from an air base near Ankara.
+A Turkish court on November 26 handed down hundreds of life and aggravated life sentences to most of almost 500 defendants, including army commanders and F-16 warplane pilots, accused of leading the July 2016 coup attempt against the Erdogan administration from an air base near Ankara.

 The administration has purged Turkey’s air force to such an extent that it is struggling to find pilots to fly its F-16 fighter jets, defence analyst Michael Peck wrote in an article for the National Interest in mid-November.
 More than 300 F-16 pilots were dismissed following the failed putsch.